KLavallais/FormsEntraUser/README.md

 In this tutorial, we delve into a comprehensive process for new employee onboarding utilizing Microsoft Forms, Power Automate, and the integration with Microsoft Entra for creating user accounts.
 The tutorial focuses on crafting a user-friendly form for gathering essential information from new hires and employing Power Automate to automate the data integration into our systems.
 A critical part of this automation includes creating an Entra user for each new employee, specifically assigning them to the appropriate department—highlighted here with the creation of the Help Desk department.

+#### Creation of the New Employee Onboarding Form used in this demonstration:
 ![Microsoft Forms Demonstration](https://github.com/KLavallais/KLavallais/blob/main/images/Microsoft%20Forms%20Demonstration.gif)

 ## Key Features of This Tutorial: